ItsAnkitPatel/ItsAnkitPatel/README.md

 <!-- - 💻 Working on building robust and scalable software systems -->
 <!-- -🌱  Learning new programming languages and frameworks -->
-- 🌱 Learning Web Devlopment and updating my learnings on my [twitter handle](https://twitter.com/Its_AKPatel)
+- 🌱 Learning Web Development and updating my learnings on my [twitter handle](https://twitter.com/Its_AKPatel)
 <!-- - 🚀 Exploring the latest advancements in the tech industry  -->

 <!--